CallumHoughton18/Mushroom-Classification/README.md

 The idea was then to expose this model via a minimalist RESTful API, but focusing on best practices for API development.

-The Python implementation purposely only uses NumPy and Pandas for linear algebra and data manipulation, this project contains **NO DEPENDENCY ON MACHINE LEARNING LIBRARIES** as the purpose was to implement logistic regression from scratch, rather than provide an efficient scalable solution for the machine learning model.
+The Python implementation purposely only uses NumPy and Pandas for linear algebra and data manipulation, this project contains **NO DEPENDENCY ON MACHINE LEARNING LIBRARIES** as the purpose was to implement logistic regression from scratch, rather than provide an efficient scalable solution for the machine learning model and training.

 # Octave Prototype